Invasion of Java (1811): Background

 The Dutch had been under French control for several years and were already at war with Britain.
 The strongly pro-French Herman Willem Daendels was appointed governor-general of the Dutch East Indies in 1807.
 He arrived in Java aboard the French privateer Virginie in 1808, and began fortifying the island against the British threat.
 In particular, Daendels established an entrenched camp named Fort Cornelis a few miles south of Batavia.
 He also improved the island's defences by building new hospitals, barracks, arms factories and a new military college.

-In 1810, the Kingdom of Holland were formally annexed by France.
+In 1810, the Kingdom of Holland was formally annexed by France.
 As part of the resulting changes, Jan Willem Janssens was appointed personally by Napoleon Bonaparte to replace Daendels as governor-general.
 Janssens had previously served as governor of the Dutch Cape Colony, and had been forced to capitulate after being defeated by British forces at the Battle of Blaauwberg in 1806.
 Janssens accompanied a French frigate division under Joseph-François Raoul, which consisted of the frigates Méduse and Nymphe and the corvette Sappho, tasked with supporting Java.
 The division was accompanied by several hundred light infantrymen and several senior French officers.
 They arrived in Java in April 1811 without mishap.
 On 2 September, the frigates arrived at Surabaya, tailed by the 32-gun frigate HMS Bucephalus.
 Two days later, the British sloop HMS Barracouta joined the chase, but lost contact on 8 September.
 Four days later, Méduse and Nymphe chased Bucephalus, which escaped and broke contact the next day.
 The squadron was back in Brest, France on 22 December 1811.

 British forces had already occupied the Dutch colonies of Ambon and the Molucca Islands; they had also recently captured the French colonies of Réunion and Isle de France in the Mauritius campaign of 1809–1811.
 Stamford Raffles, an East India Company official who had been forced to leave the Dutch colony at Malacca when Holland was annexed, suggested to Lord Minto, the Governor-General of India, that Java and the other Dutch possessions should be captured.
 With the large forces which had been made available to him for the Mauritius campaign, Minto enthusiastically adopted the suggestion, and even proposed to accompany the expedition himself.